allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 Finally, reusability.
 A service client that has been written once can be successfully used in other projects.

 ## Client Design
-As a case study, I will use an example implementation that utilizes [WebClient](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-webclient) for retrieving data from the Order Management Service.
+As a case study, I will use an example implementation that utilizes WebClient for retrieving data from the Order Management Service, an example service that might appear in an e-commerce site such as [Allegro](https://allegro.pl/).
 The heart of our client is the ```executeHttpRequest``` method, which is responsible for executing the provided HTTP request, logging, and error handling.
 It is not part of the WebClient library.